 - 1-2 Tablespoons water

-- Place the coconut, almonds, pecans, and cinnamon in a 12 cup food processor.
+- Place the coconut, almonds, pecans, cinnamon, and dates in a 12 cup food processor.
 Process for 30-45 seconds, or until your desired consistency is reached.

 - Add the vanilla, sea salt, and maple syrup.
 Process again until combined, about 20 seconds.